 It is highly recommended that you rent a car during your time in the Azores.
 Public transportation is somewhat scarce and it’s much easier to explore at your own pace with a rental car.
 Compact manual cars are pretty standard and suit island driving just fine.
 We had a small, basic car through Autatlantis and had zero problems during our time exploring Terceira.
 Though if taking a guided tour is more your style, there are full-day and half-day tours available where you can let someone else do the driving!

 The Azorean people are truly lovely and very welcoming.
 We honestly wish we had more time to spend with the locals to learn more about their traditions and culture.
 With easy transport to the islands in the Azores, the archipelago is quickly becoming a go-to island destination and we encourage you to visit before too many people discover just how wonderful the islands in the Azores truly are!
 Our visit coincided with the off-season (early November), and while the Azores weather didn’t always cooperate, we were able to experience the natural beauty of what is known as the Hawaii of Europe with very minimal crowds.
-For a look at our stay on the island of Terceira, check out our video:

 TIP: To check the weather around the island before you head out, check the Terceira web cams on the SpotAzores website.
 The weather could be different at various spots throughout the island, so you might be able to make last minute adjustments to your plans to avoid less than ideal conditions.

-We’d like to thank the Azores Promotion Board and Azores Airlines for sponsoring our visit to the island of Terceira Azores.
+We’d like to thank the Azores Promotion Board and Azores Airlines for sponsoring our visit to the island of Terceira Island Portugal.
 As always, our write-ups are an accurate reflection of the experiences we had.
 This post contains affiliate links, which simply means if you make a booking using one of our links, we may receive a small commission, at no additional cost to you.